graphprotocol/graph-improvement-proposals/gips/00XX-indexing-payments.md

 The dipper will initially set up agreements with 3 Indexers for each desired subgraph, as we estimate this is a reasonable number to achieve 99.9% uptime in most subgraphs.

-Once the smart contracts proposed in this GIP are deployed, E&N anticipates adapting the indexer and gateway components accordingly.
+Once the smart contracts proposed in this GIP are deployed, we anticipate adapting the indexer and gateway components accordingly.

-The E&N MVP has different trust implications than what this proposal has described so far.
+The MVP has different trust implications than what this proposal has described so far.
 In particular these are:

 - Indexers do the work upfront and trust that the gateway will pay them accordingly after the fact, since the gateway issues payment vouchers upon receiving PoIs and not before.
 - Gateways trust that indexers are reporting the correct amount of work done, since this information is not posted on-chain and thus it's non-slashable.
 This is partially mitigated by the fact that the gateway can (theoretically) compare the reported work done among the pool of indexers selected and thus can weed out bad actors, but it's nevertheless a weaker mechanism than slashing.